Louisiana Hurricane Insurance Attorney

 Insurance companies often overlook during their inspections numerous items that were damaged during a hurricane.
 This is partially a function of the fact that insurance companies spend little time thoroughly inspecting the damaged property.
 Further, some insurers and adjusters have a “prove your claim” mentality that forced the property owner to have to push back against the insurer.
 The sad reality is that most property owners do not fight back.
 Insurance companies know this and use it to their advantage.

-If you are dealing with an underpaid insurance claim, call the attorneys at the MIC Firm for a second opinion.
+If you are dealing with an underpaid insurance claim, call the attorneys at My Insurance Case for a second opinion.
 We will thoroughly review your claim, retain experts to fairly estimate your damage, and fight to get you the compensation you deserve.

 - Denied Claims